sethdonahue73/OpenCamera-Sensors/README.md

-Major To-dos
+# Android Application Development Roadmap

-This document outlines the primary development tasks for the Android application.
+This document outlines the primary development tasks and feature additions for the Android application.

-Video and Camera Functionality:
+## Video and Camera Functionality

-Automatically delete videos from the Android device after each session.
+-   **Automatically delete videos** from the Android device after each session.

-Add second camera functionality, another camera in the system.
+-   Add **second camera functionality**, integrating another camera into the system.

-Integrate the phase alignment button from the OpenCamera Sensors Application.
+-   Integrate the **phase alignment button** from the OpenCamera Sensors Application.

-Implement a feature to resync and enable phase alignment directly from the application.
+-   Implement a feature to **resync and enable phase alignment** directly from the application.

-Data Management & Backend:
+## Data Management & Backend

-Establish a connection to the DataJoint backend.
+-   Establish a connection to the **DataJoint backend**.

-Record IMU information from the camera system (this data is already available but needs to be captured).
+-   Record **IMU information** from the camera system.

-Quality Assurance & User Experience:
+## Quality Assurance & User Experience

-Add a number of quality checks at each step to ensure data quality and flexibility.
+-   Add a number of quality checks at each step to ensure data quality and flexibility:

-Verify that session ingestion is named properly.
+    -   Verify that session ingestion is named properly.

-Before a session starts, confirm that it's possible to save to the desired path.
+    -   Before a session starts, confirm that it's possible to save to the desired path.

-Perform calibration checks to ensure the calibration is valid and saved in the correct location.
+    -   Perform calibration checks to ensure the calibration is valid and saved in the correct location.

-Ensure all participant data is present.
+    -   Ensure all participant data is present.

-Simplify the recording screen to improve the user experience.
+-   **Simplify the recording screen** to improve the user experience.

-Add a post-session viewer for video quality checks.
+-   Add a **post-session viewer for video quality checks**.

 ![OpenCamera Sensors logo](https://imgur.com/7qjCtgp.png)